privacy-scaling-explorations/zkevm-circuits/testool/README.md

 ### Configuration file

 The `Config.toml` configuration defines which files and tests to process.

-It could contain the following sections:
+#### Defining test suites

+In the config file you define `[[suite]]`s that defines how tests will be executed.

+- `id` is the identifier of the suite.
+The default suite is called `default`.
 - `max_steps` the maximum number of executed opcodes.
 If this is reached, the test is marked to be ignored.
 - `max_gas` the maximum gas of a test.
 If the is reached, the test is marked to be ignored.
 - `unimplemented_opcodes`, if any of these opcodes are found in the execution trace, the test is marked to be ignored.
-- `[[ignore_test]]` defines a set of tests to be ignored.
-Usually is because this test panics.
-Note that this tests are executed in `--ci` mode.
+- you should define also only one of these paramers:
+   - `allow_tests` with the list of tests or testsets to execute.
+All others will be excluded.
+Test sets should be prefixed with `&`
+   - `ignore_tests` with the list of test or testsets to ignore.
+All others will be included.
+Test sets should be prefixed with `&`

+#### Test sets

+Test sets are created by using the `[[set]]` section and should define
+- `id` the identification of the set (without any `&`).
+Note that ids can be duplicated, this means that are tests with the same id are joined together when used.
+- `desc` a description of the test set
+- `tests` a list of tests

+#### Skipping the execution of problematic tests

+Sometimes there are some files or specific tests that we want to disable at all.
+Those are defined with:

 - `[[skip_test]]` defines a set of tests that are always ignored.
 - `[[skip_path]]` defined a set of files/folders that are always ignored.
 This is usefull sice sometimes there are some tests with weird encodings.

-### Executing the tests in CI

-The execution of the tests in CI are done by running the tool with `--ci` parameter.
-When this is specified:

-- All tests are executed, only the tests/files specified with `[[skip_]]` in the `Config.toml` are excluded.
-- Tests are executed in parallel, only EVM circuit.
+### Generating reports

+When the command line parameter `--report` is defined, it automatically:

 - After the execution, a two files are created in the `report` folder.
 They are
    - `<timestamp>-<git_commit>.hml` with the browseable results of the execution.
    - `<timestamp>-<git_commit>.csv` with the raw results of the execution